snowmeltarcade/projectbirdracing/documentation/requirements/ui.md

     * Click up
 * Textbox
   * Allows user to enter a single line of text.
 A password mode renders a `*` for each character instead of the inputted character.
 The `color` attribute sets the color of the text to that color.

+The following controls are required for the client:

+* Minimap
+  * A 2D map of the world.
+This will show the location of all villages.
+Avions that are within viewing distance are also shown on this map.
+This map is rendered from the same world data as the main world, but using a 2D tile map renderer.